-The National Health and Morbidity Surveys (NHMS) and the Burden of Disease Studies provide the evidence of the increasing burden of NCD and NCD risk factors in Malaysia.
+The National Health and Morbidity Surveys (NHMS) and the Burden of Disease Studies provide the evidence of the increasing burden of NCDs and NCD risk factors in Malaysia.
 The National Strategic Plan for Non-Communicable Diseases (NSP-NCD) 2010-2014 was developed in 2010 to strengthen Malaysia's response to NCD prevention and control1.
-The Cabinet chaired by the Prime Minister on 17 December 2010 had approved this document.
+The Cabinet Meeting chaired by the Prime Minister on 17 December 2010 had approved this document.

-The NSP-NCD acknowledges that national policies in sectors other than health have a major bearing on the risk factors for NCD because the broad determinants of NCDs largely fall outside of the health domain.
+The NSP-NCD acknowledged that national policies in sectors other than health have a major bearing on the risk factors for NCDs because the broad determinants of NCDs largely fall outside of the health domain.
 To support the implementation of activities under the NSP-NCD, a cabinet level committee was established, "Cabinet Committee for A Health Promoting Environment" (Jawatankuasa Kabinet bagi Persekitaran Hidup yang Sihat or JKPHS).
-This committee is chaired by the Deputy Prime Minister of Malaysia and comprised of 11 ministers:
+This committee is chaired by the Deputy Prime Minister of Malaysia and comprised of 11 Ministers:

-- 1. Minister of Health - 2.
-Minister of Education - 3.
+- Minister of Health - Minister of Education - 3.
 Minister of Higher Education - 4.
-Minister of Information, Communications, Arts & Culture - 5.
-Minister of Rural & Regional Development - 6.
-Minister of Agriculture and Agro-based Industry - 7.
-Minister of Youth & Sports - 8.
-Minister of Human Resource - 9.
+Minister of Communication and Multimedia - 5.
+Minister of Rural and Regional Development - 6.
+Minister of Agriculture and Agro-base Industry - 7.
+Minister of Youth and Sports - 8.
+Minister of Human Resources - 9.
 Minister of Domestic Trade, Co-operatives and Consumerism - 10.
-Minister of Housing and Local Governments - 11.
-Minister of Women, Family and Social Affairs
+Minister of Urban Wellding, Housing and Local Government - 11.
+Minister of Women, Family and Community Development